Charlie Wellings: Nottingham Forest

 On 19 July 2024, Wellings signed a one-year deal with FA Women's National League North club Nottingham Forest.

-On 22 March 2025, Wellings scored a brace, helping Forest to a 3-1 victory over Stoke City in the FA Women’s National League Cup final.
+On 22 March 2025, Wellings scored a brace, helping Forest to a 3–1 victory over Stoke City in the FA Women's National League Cup final.
 She won back-to-back club player of the month awards in March and April 2025.

+On 14 July 2026, Wellings was announced at Burnley.

 International career

 In August 2018, Wellings represented England at the 2018 FIFA U-20 Women's World Cup.
 The team finished in third place, losing the semi-final to Japan before beating France on penalties in the third place playoff.
 It was the team's best ever result.
-On 5 April, Wellings made her debut for the U21 team in a 2-1 win against France U23, where she scored both goals.
-Later that year in October, Wellings as well as fellow teammate Sophie Baggaley were called up to the England U21 team again.
+On 5 April, Wellings made her debut for the U21 team in a 2–1 win against France U23, where she scored both goals.
+Later that year in October, Wellings as well as teammate Sophie Baggaley were called up to the England U21 team again.